Tobias Bernhard Halene MD PhD

 Overview of Dr. Halene

-Tobias Halene, MD, is a psychiatry specialist based in Greenwich, CT, with subspecialties in neuropsychiatry and psychopharmacology.
-He completed his residency at Icahn School of Medicine at Mount Sinai and holds a PhD from University of Pennsylvania/Aachen University.
-Dr. Halene has been an attending at NewYork-Presbyterian Brooklyn Methodist Hospital.
-He was a postdoctoral research fellow at the James J. Peters Veterans Affairs Medical Center 2015-2018.
-His clinical experience includes work with PTSD, schizophrenia, psychotherapy, ADHD, and bipolar disorders.
-His research has been published in several peer-reviewed journals, including Molecular Psychiatry and Genome Medicine.
-He was honored with a Career Development Institute for Psychiatry Award from Stanford and Pittsburgh Universities in 2017.
+Dr. Tobias Halene is a psychiatrist based in Brooklyn, NY, who specializes in neuropsychiatry and psychopharmacology.
+He completed his residency at Icahn School of Medicine at Mount Sinai and has a PhD from University of Pennsylvania/Aachen University.
+Dr. Halene is a founding partner at NeuroSynchrony Health and serves as an attending at NewYork-Presbyterian Brooklyn Methodist Hospital and a postdoctoral research fellow at James J. Peters Veterans Affairs Medical Center.
+His areas of experience include traumatic brain injury, PTSD, schizophrenia, ADHD, and bipolar disorders.
+Dr. Halene has several publications in reputable journals, with notable work cited multiple times, and received the Career Development Institute for Psychiatry award in 2017.

 Education & Training